alces-flight/concertim-openstack-docs/concertim-install.md

 ## Docker installation

-The most recent version of the Concertim UI is `0.1.3`.
-To install this version as multiple Docker containers follow the instructions at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.3/docker/README.md.
+The most recent version of the Concertim UI is `0.1.4`.
+To install this version as multiple Docker containers follow the instructions at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.4/concertim-ui/README.md.
+The instructions detail how to setup access to a private docker registry containing the concertim docker images.

-The Docker images can be built on and ran on any machine suitable for running Docker containers.
+The Docker images can be ran on any machine suitable for running Docker containers.
 This could be the same machine that runs an OpenStack installation, but it doesn't have to be.

-The Docker container `concertim_ui_proxy_1` binds its HTTP and HTTPS ports to the Docker host's `9080` and `9443` ports respectively on interface `127.0.0.1`.
-Details on configuring the defaults can be found at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.2/docker/README.md#configuration.
+The Docker container `concertim-ui_proxy_1` binds its HTTP and HTTPS ports to the Docker host's `80` and `443` ports respectively on interface `0.0.0.0`.
+Details on configuring the defaults can be found at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.4/concertim_ui/README.md#configuration.

 The HTTP port redirects all traffic to the HTTPS port, as such access to it is optional.

-Any users of the Concertim UI will need to be able to access the HTTPS port of the Docker container `concertim_ui_proxy_1` and optionally the HTTP port.
-By default bound to port `9443` on the docker host.
+Any users of the Concertim UI will need to be able to access the HTTPS port of the Docker container `concertim-ui_proxy_1` and optionally the HTTP port.
+By default bound to port `443` on the docker host.

-The Concertim OpenStack service will need to be able to access the HTTPS port of the `concertim_ui_proxy_1` container.
-By default bound to port `9443` on the docker host.
+The Concertim OpenStack service will need to be able to access the HTTPS port of the `concertim-ui_proxy_1` container.
+By default bound to port `443` on the docker host.

 ## VM installation

 Alternatively, the Concertim UI can be built on a dedicated VM.
-Instructions for this can be found at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.3/ansible/README.md.
+Instructions for this can be found at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.4/ansible/README.md.

 The VM could be an OpenStack instance running on the OpenStack service that is to be managed, but it doesn't have to be.